 Annotations

-The corpus was transcribed, and a detailed annotation was performed on the 20 runs with the best data.
-A first annotation first seeks to facilitate more detailed annotation by annotating each domain of interest, and then focuses on quantifying some expected characteristics of the situated navigation task.
+The corpus was transcribed, and a multi-pass detailed annotation was performed on the 20 runs with the best data.
+The first pass seeks to facilitate more detailed annotation by annotating each domain of interest.
+Then we focused on quantifying some expected characteristics of the situated navigation domain.
 Specifically, 5 types of annotation were performed:

 (1) Transcription of speech: Speech from the driver and copilot was manually segmented and transcribed.